hotio/website/docs/containers/qflood.md

 In most cases you'll need to add additional volumes, depending on your own personal preference, to get access to your files.

 !!! info "Login credentials"

-    The default username for qBittorrent is `admin` and the default password is `adminadmin`.
+    The default qBittorrent username is `admin` and the default password is `adminadmin`.
+If this doesn't work you're probably running Unraid and you'll most likely have to change the internal port on which the WebUI runs to match the external port.

 --8<-- "includes/tags.md"